pindi-krishna/pindi-krishna.github.io/_pages/home.md

 profile:
   align: right
-  image: portrait.jpeg
+  image: Krishna.jpg
-  address: <a href="/assets/pdf/CV.pdf"><i class='ai ai-cv-square ai-2x'></i></a> <a href="mailto:adaniabutto@gmail.com"><i class='fas fa-envelope fa-2x'></i></a> <a href="https://github.com/adaniabutto"><i class='fab fa-github fa-2x'></i></a><br><br>adaniabutto[at]gmail[dot]com
+  address: <a href="/assets/pdf/Krishna_Pindi_Resume.pdf"><i class='ai ai-cv-square ai-2x'></i></a> <a href="mailto:krishna.chandra@research.iiit.ac.in"><i class='fas fa-envelope fa-2x'></i></a> <a href="https://github.com/pindi-krishna"><i class='fab fa-github fa-2x'></i></a><br><br>krishna.chandra[at]research[dot]iiit[dot]ac[dot]com

-news: true  # includes a list of news items
+news: false  # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---
-I'm currently a <b>master's student in Psychology and Learning Sciences</b> at <a href="https://www.lmu.de/en/about-lmu/index.html">Ludwig-Maximilians-Universität München</a> (LMU Munich).
+I'm currently a <b>master's student in Computer Science and Engineering </b> at <a href="https://www.iiit.ac.in"> Internatioal Institute of Information Technology Hyderabad</a> (IIITH).
+Here at IIITH, I work under <a href="https://www.iiit.ac.in/people/faculty/Bapiraju/"> Dr. Bapi Raju </a> at Cognitive Science Lab.

-I’m <b>interested in how children seek and build knowledge</b>, particularly how their interactions with the social world inform their reasoning and learning about the physical world.

-I currently work on related questions in the <a href="https://www.psy.lmu.de/epp/forschung/explore/index.html" target="_blank">lab of Prof. Beate Sodian</a>, investigating children's development in scientific reasoning and epistemic understanding around preschool and elementary school age.

-Ultimately, my goal is to draw on research to find ways of <b>providing children with positive early learning experiences</b>, especially to foster their <a href="https://mitpress.mit.edu/9780262046497/wonder/" target="_blank">wonder and curiosity</a>.

-In my free time, I sometimes <a href="/writings/">blog</a> and dabble in small <a href="https://github.com/adaniabutto">webdesign / data viz / miscellaneous coding projects</a>.
-I always enjoy exchanging ideas and thoughts with others, so please don't hesitate to <a href="mailto:adaniabutto@gmail.com">reach out!</a><br><br>
+I'm a passionate researcher and a problem solver having experience developing Deep Learning models for various applications.
+I am a Mathematics enthusiast.
+I am very excited to work on projects which have the potential to contribute to the community significantly.

+I'm willing to work towards providing machine learning-based solutions for day-to-day activities.
+I possess a strong foundation in Python, Linear Algebra, Probability Theory, Machine Learning Algorithms, and Computer Vision.
+My areas of interest : Deep Learning, Computer Vision and Natural Language Processing.
+I am very much excited to explore new aspects of that.

+I would love to collaborate with researchers interested in Computer Vision and NLP.
+I'm actively looking for research as well engineer profile jobs in Deep Learning, Computer vision and Natural Language Processing.
+Please let me know if there is an opportunity and don't hesitate to <a href="mailto:krishna.chandra@research.iiit.ac.in">reach out!</a><br><br> for anything.